Keyfactor/iis-orchestrator/README.md

 WinRM is used to remotely manage the certificate stores and IIS bindings.
 WinRM must be properly configured to allow the server running the orchestrator to manage the server running IIS.

+**Note if you are upgrading from version 1.1.2 you must run the IISWBin 1.1.3 upgrade script.sql SQL Script**

 **1. Create the New Certificate Store Type for the IIS Orchestrator**

 In Keyfactor Command create a new Certificate Store Type similar to the one below: